Powerlearnproject/se-day1-assignment-PathoByte/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

-vague prompt - tell me about cells improved prompt - explain the structure and functionof human cells focusing on the cell membrane,nucleus, cytoplasm and mitochondria.
+vague prompt - tell me about cells improved prompt - explain the structure and function of human cells focusing on the cell membrane, nucleus, cytoplas,m and mitochondria.

-improved prompt is more effective because it is clear, specific and concise.
+improved prompt is more effective because it is clear, specific, and concise